-During your first appointment at our Beaverton, OR dental office, Dr. Braxmeyer will discuss your treatment options—you will have the choice of a traditional crown or a CEREC® crown.
+During your first appointment at our Beaverton, OR dental office, Dr. Braxmeyer will discuss your treatment options.
 If you choose a traditional crown, we will take an impression to send to our dental laboratory, where a technician will create your crown.
 Dr. Braxmeyer will place a temporary crown until your permanent crown has been created.
 During your second appointment, Dr. Braxmeyer will place your permanent crown and make any necessary adjustments to ensure the ideal function and aesthetics of your smile.

 All-on-4® Implant Dentures in Beaverton, OR